 There was a priest in this church who brought out a special cross.

 Both Ayu and our guide asked to be blessed by the priest.

 When you look at the following photos you can see charred black.

 It is said that this church had also been burned by Gudit (Ge’ez ጉዲት, Judith).
 This is the information I found about Gudit.
-It is well-known from relatively recent Ethiopic tradition that Ethiopia was once ruled by a queen called Gudit, Yodit, Isat or Gaՙwa, with both positive and negative characteristics.
+It is well-known from relatively recent Ethiopic tradition that Ethiopia was once ruled by a queen called Gudit (Yodit, Isat or Gaՙwa) who had both positive and negative characteristics.
 On the one hand she was a beautiful woman of the Ethiopian royal family, much like the Queen of Sheba, and on the other she was a despicable prostitute who, at a time of political weakness, killed the Ethiopian king, captured the throne, and as a cruel ruler destroyed Aksum, the capital, persecuted the priests, and closed the churches.
 There are varying accounts of her ethnicity.
 Some accounts list her as non-Christian.
 Others claim that she had converted to Judaism after marrying a Jewish man.
 Still others say she was pagan.
 I could not find a way to verify this information.

 After dinner I went to the sauna and steam room.
 There were two Ethiopian woman there with me.
 One of them brought me a cream to put on my face.
 She called it a mask.
 It was to protect my skin.
 I had a great time.
 The moisture from the steam room was so good for me in this super dry climate.

-I is not 1;23 m in Ethiopia and I am so happy that I am all caught up blogging.
+It is now 1:23 am in Ethiopia and I am so happy that I am all caught up blogging.